oporekungthai/oporekungthai/README.md

 ### Yo Yo Yo its hump day! 👋

-'it's opore there, a guy who likes in robotic and Ai!'
+`it's opore there, a guy who likes in robotic and Ai!`